karuna-une/Assignment1_ksingh41/README.md

-# Blog CRUD Application
+# Blog Application with Authentication and Admin Panel
-This project is a simple CRUD application for managing blog.
-It provides fundatmentals CRUD(Create, Read, Update,Delete) functionalities, allowing users to efficiently create new blog posts, view existing posts, update contents and delete the posts.
-With its user-friendly interface, this project aims to simplify blog management and enhance content control for users.
+This project extends the basic CRUD application for managing a blog by adding user authentication and an admin panel.
+The enhancements include the implementation of role-based access control, allowing admins to manage users and blog posts, and authors to manage their posts.

+# Objective
+The primary goal of this project is to build upon the fundamentals learned in the initial blog application and introduce new features, such as user authentication and an admin panel, to create a more robust application.

 # SetUp and Initialize Project